shivkumar98/OCP-Java-Examples/src/review_questions/chapter_3/attempt_3/README.md

 ### My Answer:

-* **B**
+* **B** ✅ - Arrays is a utility class not a Collection
 * We need anything other than Set, so D is out.
 * An ArrayList would be best

 ## Question 2:

-❓Suppose that yuou need to work with a collection of elements that need to be sorted in their natural order, and each element has a unique string associated with its value.
+❓Suppose that you need to work with a collection of elements that need to be sorted in their natural order, and each element has a unique string associated with its value.

 Which of the following collections classes in the `java.util` package best suit your need in this scenario? ❓